Adam Ruins Everything

 Fri, Mar 19, 2010 at 3:56 PM

 Dear Mr. Shabado,

 I cannot find a record of any orders shipped to the address you provided.
 Were the boots shipped directly to you at the Phoenix address, or to a different recipient and address?
-We need to track the package progress, as L.L.Bean will need to alert UPS, our carrier.
+We need to track the package progress, as L.L.Bean will need to alert

 The scorpion did not originate in our L.L.Bean warehouse in Freeport, Maine.
 Scorpions are not indigenous to this area of the United States.

 Fri, Mar 19, 2010 at 4:17 PM